Australian Government advice for Jordan

-This Advice was last issued on Friday, 27 June 2014.
-This advice contains new information under Safety and security: Civil unrest/political tension (since April 2014 there have been ongoing incidents of civil unrest in Ma'an.
-You should avoid all protests and demonstrations as they may turn violent).
+This Advice was last issued on Wednesday, 24 September 2014.
+This advice has been reviewed and reissued with editorial amendments.
 We continue to advise Australians to exercise a high degree of caution in Jordan overall because of the risk of terrorist attack.

 Za'atri refugee camp